opendocsg/slw-judgments-backfill/2003_SGHC_213/report.md

 weight to the aggravating factors present in this case.
 As such, he had failed to mete out a term of preventive detention of sufficient length to ensure that the public would be protected from the respondent.

-12     The prosecution drew parallels between this case and that of _PP v Wong Wing Hung_ [1999] 4 SLR 329, in which I had sentenced the accused to the maximum term of 20 years’ preventive detention.
+12     The prosecution drew parallels between this case and that of _PP v Wong Wing Hung_ <span class="citation">[1999] 4 SLR 329</span>, in which I had sentenced the accused to the maximum term of 20 years’ preventive detention.
 The prosecution submitted that, like the accused in _Wong Wing Hung_ , the respondent was still relatively young (41 at the time of this appeal), having begun his criminal career at 21.
 He also had a long and varied series of previous convictions.

 _The respondent’s appeal_

 13     The respondent appeared in person before me.
 Despite this being an appeal against sentence, the respondent’s written grounds of appeal ran the gamut.
 Very few of his grounds were relevant to the issue of sentencing.
 In court, he repeated what, in my view, were scandalous and baseless allegations that the prosecution had ‘cleverly hookwinded’ him into pleading guilty.
 He facetiously claimed to have been running a business which generated a monthly revenue of $260,000, when my review of the evidence showed that Infoseek’s credit card sales brought in only about $6,000 a month.
 He asked for a new trial and, for the first time in these proceedings, glibly claimed to have an alibi for every one of the 765 charges against him.

 14     I could not, of course, grant the respondent’s request for a new trial.
 First, this was not the proper forum for such a request.
 As the respondent had pleaded guilty, the correct procedure should have been an application for revision rather than an appeal against sentence.
-This I made clear in _Chen Hock Heng Textile Printing Pte Ltd v PP_ [1996] 1 SLR 745 at 749.
+This I made clear in _Chen Hock Heng Textile Printing Pte Ltd v PP_ <span class="citation">[1996] 1 SLR 745</span> at 749.
 Second, my review of the evidence did not reveal any error so fundamental that it justified the exercise of this court’s revisionary powers on its own motion under ss 266 and 268 of the Criminal Procedure Code (Cap 68).
 That being the case, the respondent’s request had to be dismissed.

 15     Before I turn to the substance of the appeal, I pause only to observe that I found no reason at all to fault the district judge’s decision to disallow the respondent’s application to retract his plea.
-That decision was firmly grounded in the authority of _Ganesun s/o Kannan v PP_ [1996] 3 SLR 560.
+That decision was firmly grounded in the authority of _Ganesun s/o Kannan v PP_ <span class="citation">[1996] 3 SLR 560</span>.
 The district judge found the respondent’s application to be ‘utterly unmeritorious in law and premised on baseless and outrageous allegations,’ which allegations the respondent repeated before me.
 In the circumstances, I could only construe his request for a new trial as yet another last-ditch attempt by him to escape a sentence of preventive detention.

 _The law_